shaileshms18/M1_App_Calculator/1_Requirements/readme.md

 ## What:

-An electronic Calculator is typically a portable electronic device used to perform.
+ A Calculator is a small electronic device used to perform various arithmetic operations like addition, subtraction, multiplication, division.
+It makes our calculations easier and faster.
+It is a portable device that can use anywhere to perform simple mathematical operations

 ## When: